Invitational Player Profiles

 Jonathon has been the Alberta Society of Pipers and Drummers aggregate winner for grades 4, 3, and 2, and he is currently competing in grade 1.
 Jonathon is the pipe sergeant of, the Foothills Caledonia Youth Pipe Band of Calgary.

-This will be his first time competing at the PPI.
+This will be his second time competing at the PPI.

 $10 now or $15 later